-For students with substance abuse problems, assistance is available through the Georgia Tech Counseling Center and Health Initiatives.
+For students with substance abuse problems, assistance is available through the Georgia Tech Counseling Center, office of Health Initiatives and Stamps Health Services.

-The Counseling Center has experienced professional counselors and psychologists to assist students in need.
+The Counseling Center has experienced professional counselors and psychologists to assist students in need, a Recovery Program.
 Students are scheduled for individual appointments, and all information is kept strictly confidential.
 Health Initiatives has health educators who are able to provide information and referrals for programs as well.

-Counseling Center ......
-404-894-2575 Health Initiatives.......404-894-9980
+Counseling Center 404-894-2575

+Health Initiatives 404-894-9980

+Stamps Health Services 404.894.1420

-Georgia Tech faculty and staff may obtain assistance through the Office of Human Resources Employee Assistance Program at 404-894-1225.
+Georgia Tech faculty and staff may obtain assistance through the Office of Human Resources Employee Assistance Program (EAP) at 678-616-TECH (8324).
 Counseling and referral services are provided by appointment, and all information is kept strictly confidential.
-The Faculty and Staff Assistance Program also offers training and educational programs regarding drug and alcohol awareness.
+The EAP also offers training and educational programs regarding drug and alcohol awareness.